Abrahamogbedobor/configure-ad/README.md

 STEP5 (Join Client-1 to the domain created "Bryanogbe.com"):
 - From Azure portal set Client-1's DNS setting to DC-1 IP address (First, you could try using Client-1 to join the Domain bryanogbe.com and document the error) The aim is for you to know the reason why you MUST first set Client-1 DNS to DC-1 IP address.
 - Restart Client-1 from Azure portal
-- Log back to Client-1 using the original local admin bryanlab and then re-trY JOINING Client-1 to DOMAIN (bryanogbe.com)
+- Log back to Client-1 using the original local admin bryanlab and then re-try JOINING Client-1 to DOMAIN (bryanogbe.com)
 -

 <h2>Deployment and Configuration Steps</h2>